tzri/open-wordpress-seo/readme.txt

 Contributors: mokimoki
 Tags: seo, google, sitemap, optimization, facebook, compression Requires at least: 3.0.1
-Tested up to: 4.9.6
+Tested up to: 5.2.1
 Requires PHP: 5.2.4
 Stable tag: 1.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Packs all the important features to control SEO on your site.
 This is a free and open-source alternative to the most popular WordPress SEO plugins in the market.

 == Description ==

 The free open-source WordPress SEO plugin.
+It packs all the most important features and is simple to use.

 == Features ==